osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 # Local Install
 ----------------------

 Its the best option to most customized and controlled, as counterpart you are by your own.
-We recommended using the way of system package vendor, due Docker option needs advanced Linux/Mac knowledge.

 ## Local Deploy install